KnowageLabs/Knowage-Documentation/chapter_3/create_dossier/index.rst

 .. figure:: media/image005_d.png

-    Reset placeholder feature.
+    Reset placeholder functionality.

-As a lsta step you can click *SAVE* or *Save and Run*.
+As a last step remains clicking *SAVE* or *Save and Run*.
 By saving the xml template should be updated and visible on the *History* tab.

 .. figure:: media/image013.png